Andamio-Platform/dfa-pbl/src/andamio/course/101/overview.md

 #### **Overview:**

 Hello, DFA elite.
-This is the beginning of your insightful learning experience at the DeepFunding Academy.
+This is the beginning of your insightful learning experience at the Deep Funding Academy.

 Whether you're a beginner or a seasoned explorer, we designed this course to ensure you can confidently navigate the various tools and resources available to you.